 Let’s have a look at the key differences between IBM QRadar and Splunk by considering the below factors.

-Splunk ES (Enterprise Security) can be deployed as software on premises regardless of whether it may be a private or public cloud, or a hybrid deployment.
-Companies all over the world are shifting their security models from on-premises to a hybrid model which enables them in driving the security analytics in both the ways, such as local and on a cloud.
+Splunk ES (Enterprise Security) can be deployed as software on-premises regardless of whether it may be a private or public cloud or a hybrid deployment.
+Companies all over the world are shifting their security models from on-premises to a hybrid model which enables them to drive the security analytics in both the ways, such as local and on a cloud.

 There were few additions to Splunk when compared to the past, and they are:

-There are some backlogs associated with QRadar such as BIg Fix solution for endpoint monitoring.
-Gartner also stated that its clients had shown very less interest and turned to Third party vendors, and also its QRadar functionality lags behind other vendors.
+There are some backlogs associated with QRadar such as the BIg Fix solution for endpoint monitoring.
+Gartner also stated that its clients had shown very little interest and turned to Third-party vendors, and also its QRadar functionality lags behind other vendors.

-Gartner stated that there are still few setbacks associated with Splunk.
+Gartner stated that there are still a few setbacks associated with Splunk.
 Its clients are dissatisfied with the licencing model and implementation cost.
-It mainly concentrates in Core SIEM capabilities and has taken no steps to detect the specific advanced threat detection solutions.
+It mainly concentrates on Core SIEM capabilities and has taken no steps to detect the specific advanced threat detection solutions.